 Reading at Primrose Hill

-All classes are expected to share a book together.
-The class teacher. or pupils will read aloud to the class so that all children can hear what good reading sounds like and can enjoy a story in parts.
+All classes are expected to share an exciting and engaging book together.
+The class teacher or pupils will read aloud to the class so that all children can hear what good reading sounds like and can enjoy a story in parts.

 Primrose Hill have invested in a new reading scheme for Key Stage 1 called Project X which is designed to motivate your child to read through its gripping stories, interesting content and colourful illustrations.
 They include a mix of fiction and non fiction texts.
 The books feature some new characters that your child will become familiar with as they start reading through the new scheme.

 All children in every year group is expected to sit and read at home for 10 -15 minutes per day.
 Remember to take a few minutes to sit with your child to listen to them read and engage in discussions about the stories, characters and information.
 If you want your child to truly excel in reading, spending 10-15 minutes per day reading and discussing a book with them can make all the difference.

 The school has already held its first book fair this academic year, with brilliant books being sold at half price.
 The next book fair will be between 12th and 16th of March 2018.
 Make sure you visit, we would love to see you there!

 We want to see our children enjoying reading and reading for pleasure!
 We have lots of ideas on how to promote this and through the year, you will see different events coming up such as book competitions, big book swaps, author visits, World Book Day, sponsored Readathon and so much more.
 Watch this space!